iafonov/iafonov.github.com/blog/parallel-tests.markdown

 From my experience the main problem with a long running test suites is that team starts to simply ignore them.
 When you have to wait one hour between commit and deploy you'll probably switch your context and you'll start working on another task or simply forget about what you've been working on and after you'll get negative results you'll have to switch context back - and this leads to sometimes tremendous loss of productivity of the whole team.
 I think that the minimum acceptable time for running the full and complete test suite falls between 15-20 minutes.
 If the test suite is running for a longer time - it could be sign of a problem.

 Running tests in parallel is quite old and trivial idea but I was always very skeptical about it.
-I always thought that the cost of the maintenance of the testing environment for a small team without dedicated engineer will be significantly higher than the potential outcome.
+I thought that the cost of the maintenance of the testing environment for a small team without dedicated engineer will be significantly higher than the potential outcome.
 But when I've started using [`parallel_spec`](https://github.com/grosser/parallel_tests) gem I was really impressed by the ease of configuration and speedup I got without doing any significant changes in project's test suit.

 ## Speeding up specs

 Specs/unit-test suite is an ideal candidate for parallelizing.
 Tests are isolated, small and they have minimal memory footprint.
 In most cases you don't need to change anything to start running your tests in parallel.
-When I've started using `parallel_spec` the only thing I had to do was adding `parallel\_spec` gem to the Gemfile.
+When I've started using `parallel_spec` the only thing I had to do was adding `parallel_spec` gem to the project's Gemfile.
 After that all I had to do was reconfiguring CI to run `rake parallel:prepare parallel:spec` instead of usual spec runner.
 The transition was very easy and smooth.
 I haven't saw any kind of artifacts/random failures that were caused by running specs in parallel.

-Steps to setup running specs in parallel:
+Here are steps to setup running specs in parallel:

 1. Add `parallel_spec` gem to test section of your Gemfile
 2. Run rake `parallel:create parallel:prepare parallel:spec`